Emotional wellbeing support for transition

 Transition

 Year 6 to Year 7 transition – all schools will have some provision in place to support their pupils at this critical stage in their education.
 The following information has been devised, in consultation with secondary schools, to help primary schools support and prepare their pupils for the move to secondary school in September.
-The pack works just as well if the activities have to be sent home for those not returning as for those in school in term 6.
 A young adult's hand writing on paper with a pencil

 These resources include a set of generic activities and tasks suitable for pupils going to any secondary school, which cover important issues such as time management, planning journeys to school, reading a timetable and budgeting lunch money.